raceintospace/raceintospace/doc/manual/manual.md

 ### Atlas / R-7 Rocket

 These have the smallest lift capability of all your rockets.
-They can put things into orbit, but cannot send them to the Moon or beyond, even with boosters.
+They can put things into orbit, but cannot send them to the Moon or beyond, even with boosters (again, unless `atlaslunar` is turned on.
 The R-7 was known as the A-Series in BARIS and early versions of RIS.

 ### Titan / Proton Rocket

 These rockets can lift more than the Atlas/R-7, and can send spacecraft beyond Earth orbit.
-While it is possible to use them for the lunar landing, that will require the mission to be a Joint one, either LOR or EOR (or the Soyuz Lunar Landing, for the Soviet player).
+While it is possible to use them for the lunar landing, that will require the mission to be a Joint one:either LOR or EOR (or, for the Soviet player, the Soyuz Lunar Landing).

 ### Saturn / N1 Rocket